druzhok100/primo-angular-alma/README.md

 ### Stack Maps

 This is by far the most complex of the customizations.
 The code relating to the maps is anything but plug-and-play.
 Some of the details and challenges of implementing a stack map system in Primo are addressed [here](http://rgilmour70.github.io/stackMaps/).
 The functions for manipulating LC call numbers in `js/call_number_functions.js` are JavaScript translations of [sortLC](https://rocky.uta.edu/doran/sortlc/) by @michaeldoran.
-These functions depend on [sprintf-js](https://www.npmjs.com/package/sprintf-js).
+These functions in turn depend on [sprintf-js](https://github.com/alexei/sprintf.js) by @alexei.